75lb/req-then/README.md

 Wraps node's built-in http(s) `request` function with a few extras:

 - Returns a promise, resolving to an object containing the data, node response and original request.
-- If data was supplied, sets a `content-length` header if not already present.
 - Automatically selects `http` or `https` transport depending on the input URL.
 - Cancellable (which `fetch` is not).